 For Germany, the value for the domestic countercyclical capital buffer (CCB) is determined by the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin).
 With the "General order concerning the introduction of the quota for the countercyclical capital buffer in accordance with section 10d (3) sentence 2 KWG" of 28 December 2015, the BaFin has set the quota for Germany as 0 % with effect from 1 January 2016.
-As of 31 December 2019, the figure is unchanged at 0 %.
+As of 31 December 2020, the figure is unchanged at 0 %.

 With the "General Administrative Act governing the rate for the domestic countercyclical capital buffer under section 10d of the KWG" of 28 June 2019, the BaFin fixed the rate for Germany at 0.25 %.
-This rate was to be applied starting 1 July 2020 for calculating the institution-specific countercyclical capital buffer (CCB).
-However, in view of the imminent challenges in connection with the spread of COVID-19 and the resultant anticipated borrowing requirement of the real economy, the BaFin reduced the countercyclical capital buffer for Germany from 0.25 % to 0 % as of 1 April 2020 with the "General Administrative Act governing the rate for the domestic countercyclical capital buffer" of 31 March 2020.
-According to the BaFin, a possible increase in the domestic countercyclical capital buffer is not likely to occur before 1 January 2021.
+This rate was to be applied starting 1 July 2020 for calculating the institution-specific countercyclical capital buffer (ICCB).
+However, in view of the imminent challenges in connection with the COVID-19 crisis, the BaFin reduced the countercyclical capital buffer for Germany from 0.25 % to 0 % as of 1 April 2020 with the "General Administrative Act governing the rate for the domestic countercyclical capital buffer" of 31 March 2020.
+On 26 February 2021, the BaFin announced that the countercyclical capital buffer for Germany would remain at 0 % for the time being.
+The BaFin is currently assuming that it will not increase this buffer until the end of 2021.
+This is due to the credit requirement of the real economy and possible defaults during the further course of the COVID-19 pandemic.
+The aim of the decision is to provide the German banking sector with planning security and to ensure that it is easier for the institutions to handle losses from defaults and to continue to extend reasonable volumes of loans to enterprises and households.
+The figure at which the BaFin will fix the countercyclical capital buffer after the COVID-19 pandemic will very much depend on the development of the cyclical vulnerabilities and risks in the banking sector.